cjspd-oly/MyUdemyProgress/readme.md

 ## 📧 Contact

-For queries or suggestions, feel free to reach out!
+For queries or suggestions, please reach out!

----

-Would you like any additional details or customizations in the README? 😊